sunghunkwag/MetaRL-Agent-Emergence/README.md

 ## Colab Notes
 - The Colab notebook also installs MuJoCo and MetaWorld and runs a tiny MT10 demo.
 - See caveats in the notebook about MuJoCo headless, GPU runtime, and time limits.

+### Recent Fix (Latest)
+**Import Order Fix for Colab Compatibility**: Fixed execution order issue in `MetaRL_Colab_Demo.ipynb` where `os.path.exists()` was called before `os` was imported.
+The fix adds `import os` at the beginning of cell 2 (clone cell) before any `os` module usage.
+This ensures:
+- Proper execution order when running cells sequentially in Google Colab
+- Prevention of `NameError: name 'os' is not defined` errors
+- Robust handling of all essential imports before usage

+All import, path, and command cells have been reviewed to ensure proper execution order and Colab compatibility.

 ## Citation
 If you use this repository, please cite appropriately.